SELLING REAL ESTATE

 If you have a buyer for your property and need a contract prepared, we can help.
 It makes sense to get an attorney’s opinion before you sign.
-Register as a client and send us your document through our secure virtual office.
-We will review the document and provide you with our opinion of the document and any suggested changes or modifications.
+Upload and send us your documents through our fee estimate & review feature.
+We will review and provide you with our legal opinion of the document and any suggested changes or modifications.

 5 Things You Need to Know When Selling Your Home: